GISMentors/osgeo-101/organisation/tools.rst

 `OSGeo-Discuss <https://lists.osgeo.org/mailman/listinfo/discuss>`_
         This is, where most of the day-to-day communication within OSGeo takes place.
-If you are looking for some hint or need to talk to most of the people within OSGeo, this is tha place to go.
+If you are looking for some hint or need to talk to most of the people within OSGeo, this is the place to go.

         `Archive <https://lists.osgeo.org/pipermail/discuss/>`_  Expect traffic
         about n*10^1 emails per week.